 If your roof is brand new, you probably don’t need to worry about water or ice damage.
 Older roofing should be inspected before the fall and winter storms arrive to make sure shingles and flashing are secure.

 Also, check the trees around your home to see if any branches pose a possible threat.
 One good storm is all it takes for large branches to come down and destroy roofs and windows.
+See issues with your roof?
+We handle roof maintenance and roof repairs.

 Secure Siding and Shutters